yudduy/ScoutMCP/PROMPT.md

 - Broad, unfocused tool recommendations
 - Installing without explaining integration benefits

-### Key Principles
+### Key Production Principles

-1. **Unique Value First**: Only recommend MCPs that extend Claude's capabilities
+1. **Enterprise Value First**: Only recommend MCPs that solve real business problems at scale
-2. **Repository Analysis**: Analyze before suggesting to find integration opportunities
+2. **Security & Compliance**: Prioritize MCPs with proper security controls and audit capabilities
-3. **Capability Awareness**: Never recommend tools for capabilities Claude already has
+3. **Production Readiness**: Focus on MCPs with enterprise support, documentation, and reliability
-4. **Service-Focused**: Prioritize database, API, and specialized processing integrations
+4. **Business Integration**: Prioritize MCPs that integrate with existing enterprise systems
-5. **Value Explanation**: Always explain why each MCP provides unique value
+5. **ROI Justification**: Always explain the business value and cost savings of each MCP
-6. **Exclusion Filtering**: Actively avoid redundant recommendations
+6. **Risk Assessment**: Consider security, compliance, and operational risks of each integration

-When users ask for MCP recommendations, **analyze their repository for services and integrations** that require capabilities beyond Claude's native tools, then present **unique, value-adding MCPs** that provide genuine extensions to Claude's functionality.
+When users ask for MCP recommendations, **analyze their business requirements and existing enterprise systems** to identify **production-ready MCPs** that provide measurable business value and integrate securely with their technology stack.

 ---

-**This approach transforms MCP discovery from redundant tool suggestion to unique capability extension, ensuring every recommended MCP provides genuine value beyond Claude's native capabilities.**
+**This approach transforms MCP discovery from tool exploration to strategic business integration, ensuring every recommended MCP delivers enterprise-grade value with proper security and compliance considerations.**